NYC starts scanning subway riders for weapons. Here's what to know.

 A weapons detection system being installed in New York City subway stations displays a red box on an iPad if a rider has a gun, a knife or other dangerous item.
 CBS New York

-CBS New York was there as Mayor Eric Adams first showed off the new technology back in March.
+CBS New York was there as Adams first showed off the new technology back in March.
 Riders will walk through the detectors, and a red box appears on an iPad if a weapon is found.

 Adams said thousands of tests have been conducted on the machines and he and other city leaders are impressed with the outcome.

-This comes as transit police have been touting a reduction of crime in the system, saying subway crime is down at least 7.8% from last near and nearly 27% over the last four weeks compared to the same period in 2023.
+This comes as transit police have been touting a reduction of crime in the system, saying subway crime is down at least 7.8% from last year and nearly 27% over the last four weeks compared to the same period in 2023.

+Even though subway crime is down, the mayor said the weapons detection system is an important tool in making passengers feel safe riding the rails.
 Officials hope the scanners will help deter random acts of violence that give the perception that subways are unsafe.

 Pushback over subway weapon detectors

-Not everyone has been on board with the new safety measures.
 The Legal Aid Society wrote in a statement, "These scanners will create significant inconvenience, adding congestion and delays to an already overburdened system."

 "Even worse, they are an unjustified invasion of privacy, and put people's lives at risk from the panic that an inevitable false alarm would induce," it went on to say.